Friday, April 18, 2025

 Eventually I passed through the check out and set off home – to wait.
 And then it began, one flake, then another floated past the window, barely perceptible at first and then still distinguishable as a gentle layer removed the sharp edges from winter’s harsh landscapes.
 But in the night hours it happened, a thick white soft blanket rounded and covered the ground, 12” then 18” and then 24” deep until we were surrounded, besieged, and cut off from the world beyond the doors.
 All we could do was watch and wait.
 It had its own beauty, this machine with a mind of its own, spilling, spewing, sputtering flakes on its victims.

-And finally, in the light of a second day, it ceased!
+Finally, in the light of a second day, it ceased!
 And we opened the door to marvel at its beauty, to survey and recall what used to be recognizable landmarks.
 Eventually a new reality set in; dressed for skiing but equipped with shovels rather than skis, we adopted the maxim that the road to the street and freedom begins with one small shovelful and then another… and another!